Cantech Knowledge Base

 Reasons to Disable the IE ESC:

-Step-by-Step Process for Disabling the IE ESC
+Step-by-Step Process for disabling the IE ESC

 Step 1: Open Server Manager

-Step 2: Visit Local Server Settings
+Step 2: Local Server

-Step 3: Turn off the IE ESC
+Step 3: Disable the IE ESC

 Admin

-- Click OK to confirm the modifications.
+• Click OK to accept the changes.

-Step 4: Restart Internet Explorer
+Step 4: Close Internet Explorer

-Step 5: Validate the Configuration
+Step 5: Confirm Configuration

 Possible Consequences of Disabling IE ESC